Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* Will the app be on multiple app stores/platforms?
 * question 2
+* What language will be used to build the app and or improve the website to ensure that these two are the primary gateways for access?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*